RathodAnilT/E-Commerce/README.md

 - Unit Testing: Write unit tests for your components and backend services.
 - Integration Testing: Ensure different parts of your application work well together.
 - End-to-End Testing: Automate end-to-end tests to verify the overall functionality of the application.

+ # Deployment and DevOps
+- Continuous Integration/Continuous Deployment (CI/CD): Set up CI/CD pipelines for automated testing and deployment.
+- Monitoring and Analytics: Implement monitoring and analytics tools to track user behavior and site performance.
+- Backup and Recovery: Set up regular backups and a recovery plan to protect against data loss.